Geopotential: Simple case: nonrotating symmetric sphere

+where $M = \int_V \rho(s) \,dx\,dy\,dz$ is the total mass of the sphere.

 For the purpose of satellite orbital mechanics, the geopotential is typically described by a series expansion into spherical harmonics (spectral representation).
 In this context the geopotential is taken as the potential of the gravitational field of the Earth, that is, leaving out the centrifugal potential.